stahir131/SC900-Notes/README.md

 Govern the identity lifecycle.
 Govern access lifecycle.
 Secure privileged access for administration.<br />
-Identity lifecycle: Some organizations model the "join, move, and leave" process.
+**Identity lifecycle**: Some organizations model the "join, move, and leave" process.
 Join: A new identity may need to be created when a new user joined an organization.<br />
 Move: Identity may be moved when a user moves between organizational boundaries.<br />
 Leave: Identity removed when a user leaves an organization.